 • Do shingle roofs require a lot of maintenance after installation?

-Shingle roofs are relatively low-maintenance, but regular inspections and occasional repairs can help extend their lifespan.
+Shingle roofs are low-maintenance, but regular inspections and occasional repairs can extend their lifespan.